soyart/artnoi.com/artnoi.com/src/blog/etc/audiophiles/analysis/index.md

 that they need to have all these expensive cables and bullshit.

 Audiophiles also enjoy discussing about pseudo-science technical topics together.
 It makes them feel super knowledgable and exclusive, like audio wizards chanting ancient foreign language mantras.

-There're a bunches of audiophile forum posts where they all discuss about electronic circuits and how capacitors from brand A or B will affect overall signal flow in the circuits.
+There're a bunches of audiophile forum posts where they all discuss about electronic circuits and how capacitors or OpAmps from brand A or B will affect overall signal flow in the circuits.

 These topics include how chemical elements all have their own sound signature, or how digital audio works and why they need 24-bit audio played back by non-oversampling DAC with NOS silicon over silver Ethernet cable.

 They're also very proud of their expensive components, which "required" so much knowledge and experience to buy.
 Buying super expensive audio equipment will land you in an exclusive golden ear club, where members all have golden ear and the money to fix any audio issues.

 By converting to the objectivity gang, the audiophiles must accept the ugly truth that their smart asses were all collectively scammed by non-scientific advertisements all this time.

 They'll have to admit that their hard-earned listening experience and knowledge is all bullshit, existing only in their own head.
 And they must admit that all those respectable audiophiles,